nikitacometa/web-ai-chat/docs/development_plan.md

 - Tailwind CSS
 - @txnlab/use-wallet (for Algorand wallet integration)
 - @supabase/supabase-js
-- SWR (for data fetching)
+- SWR (for data fetching, or react-query)
-- Magic UI (for UI generation)
+- Magic UI (for UI generation assistance)
+- zustand (optional, for state management if needed beyond SWR/context)

-### Backend
+### Backend (managed via Pipfile)

-- FastAPI
+- fastapi[all]
 - httpx
 - python-dotenv
 - supabase
 - py-algorand-sdk
+- openai
+- uvicorn

 ## Conclusion

-This development plan outlines a structured approach to building the FOMO RUMBLE game.
-By leveraging the existing Next.js template and using recommended libraries for Algorand and Supabase integration, we can create a high-quality application efficiently.
-The plan breaks down the development into manageable phases and addresses potential challenges.
+This development plan outlines a structured approach to building the AlgoFOMO game.
+By leveraging a clean Next.js setup, FastAPI with Pipenv, and Supabase, along with targeted UI generation, we can create a high-quality application efficiently.
+The plan breaks down the development into manageable phases, incorporating the new timer mechanics and image generation strategy.

-Total estimated development time: 9-14 days
+Total estimated development time: 9-14 days (may need slight adjustment based on new complexities)